UEFA Super Cup: Venues

-The competition was originally played over two legs, one at each participating club's stadium, except in exceptional circumstances.
-For instance, in 1991 when Red Star Belgrade were not permitted to play the leg in their native Yugoslavia due to the war which was taking place at the time, so instead Manchester United's home leg was only played.
+The competition was originally played over two legs, one at the stadium of each participating club, except in exceptional circumstances.
+For instance, in 1991, when Red Star Belgrade were not allowed to play a match in their native Yugoslavia due to the war at the time, only a home match of Manchester United was played instead.

-Since 1998, the Super Cup was played as a single match at a neutral venue.
+Since 1998, the Super Cup has been played as a single match at a neutral venue.
 Between 1998 and 2012, the Super Cup was played at the Stade Louis II in Monaco.
-Since 2013 various stadiums have been used.
+Since 2013, it has been played in various stadiums.